 How Much Does Refrigerator Repair Cost?

-According to HomeAdvisor, refrigerator repair costs can range between $40 and $1,000, depending on the issue, with the national average around $250.
+According to HomeAdvisor and Angi, refrigerator repair costs can range between $200 and $300, with the national average around $250.
 Depending on the appliance’s brand, model, and age, replacement parts may be harder to find and can be more expensive.
 The more common brands of refrigerators are usually more budget-friendly to repair than less common, higher-end brands and models.
-Always double-check to see if the refrigerator repair technician you hire has experience repairing the brand of refrigerator you have in your home.
-Some refrigerators require special parts, such as side-by-side fridges or ones with the freezer on the bottom.
-If you need fridge repairs, you should hire an appliance repair specialist or someone with experience repairing refrigeration systems.
+Homeowners will want to double-check to see if the refrigerator repair technician they hire has experience repairing the brand of refrigerator in their home.
+Some refrigerators, such as side-by-side fridges or ones with the freezer on the bottom, require special parts.
+Homeowners who need fridge repairs are advised to hire an appliance repair specialist or someone with experience repairing refrigeration systems.